 The Development Environment Group (DEG) endeavors to provide a stable, usable, leading-edge parallel application development environment that significantly increases the productivity of LLNL applications developers.
 We strive to do this by enabling better scalable performance and enhancing the reliability of LLNL applications.

 DEG partners with its application development user community to identify user requirements and evaluate tool effectiveness.
 Through collaborations with vendors and other third party software developers, DEG ensures a complete environment in the most cost effective way possible and meets the needs of today's code developers while steering their code development to exploit emerging technologies.

-DEG, part of Livermore Computing, is currently involved in the following projects and activities:
+DEG, part of Livermore Computing (LC), is currently involved in the following projects and activities:

-- Compilers—Compilers for Fortran 90/95, Fortran 77, ANSI C, and C++; details are available about compilers currently installed on Livermore Computing platforms.
+- Compilers—Compilers for Fortran 90/95, Fortran 77, ANSI C, and C++; details are available about compilers currently installed on LC platforms.

 - Debuggers—See Supported Software and Computing Tools for the available debugging tools, their locations, the machines on which they run, and available documentation (if any).

 - Languages—The primary standardized languages used for scientific computing are Fortran, C, and C++.
 The international organization responsible for standardization in the field of information technology is the International Organization for Standardization/International Electrotechnical Commission (ISO/IEC).
 The US counterpart is the International Committee for Information Technology Standards (INCITS).
 JTC 1, SC 22 manages programming languages, their environments, and system software interfaces.